Denial of Freedom of ExpressionViolation Types

 - Legal elements

-- Denial of Freedom of Expression: A person's right to seek, receive, or impart information or ideas of any kind was interfered with by a state actor or state organisation
+- Violation of Freedom of Expression: A person's right to seek, receive, or impart information or ideas of any kind was interfered with by a state actor or state organisation

 - Constituting Acts

-- Denial of Freedom of Expression: Denial of expressions of one’s belief, thoughts, ideas and emotions
+- Violation of Freedom of Expression: Denial of expressions of one’s belief, thoughts, ideas and emotions

-- Denial of Freedom of Expression: Lack of means to seek, receive and impart information and ideas of all kinds, regardless of frontiers
+- Violation of Freedom of Expression: Lack of means to seek, receive and impart information and ideas of all kinds, regardless of frontiers

 Freedom of expression refers to freedom to impart information and ideas of all kinds, and to seek and receive them regardless of frontiers and in whatever medium, either orally, in writing or in print, in the form of art, or through any other media of his choice.
 The exercise of the rights carries with it special duties and responsibilities.
 It may therefore be subject to certain restrictions, but these shall only be such as are provided by law and are necessary for the protection of national security or of public order, or of public health or morals.